Asymptotics of Solutions to Silent Wave Equations: Introduction

 This result is a direct consequence of Theorem~\ref{pde asymptotic lemma} and Lemma~\ref{silent lemma} below.
+The results of \cite{hans} regarding the asymptotics, correspond to the case $n = 1$ in Theorem~\ref{pde asymptotic theorem}.
+The improvement provided by Theorem~\ref{pde asymptotic theorem} can be viewed as allowing one to construct a full asymptotic expansion for the solution.
+The advantage of this improvement becomes most apparent when considering actual systems of equations, as opposed to individual equations.
+In that case, the results of \cite{hans} might provide explicit asymptotic information about only one of the components of the solution, while only yielding estimates for the rest.
+By using Theorem~\ref{pde asymptotic theorem} with $n$ large enough, it should be possible to obtain detailed asymptotics for all the components of the solution.
+This aspect will become clear in our study of Maxwell's equations in Section~\ref{maxwells equations}.

 We are also interested in knowing whether it is possible to specify the asymptotic data contained in the above estimates.
 This data is contained in the functions $V_{\infty,n}$ for $1 \leq n \leq \mathcal{N}$.
 For that purpose, we introduce the following definition.

 \begin{definition} Let \eqref{pde} be $C^1$-silent and weakly convergent, let $\mathcal{X}$ be $C^0$-future bounded and assume that \eqref{f condition 2} holds.
 Let $u$ be a solution to \eqref{pde}.
 Define $\mathcal{V}_{\infty} \in C^{\infty}(\bar{M}, \mathbb{C}^{2m})$ by